TDA-and-Neuro/TDA-and-Neuro.github.io/_pages/project.md

 **Part 1**

 The first part of the project is about single linkage hierarchical clustering (SLHC).
 Students will code their own SLHC algorithms in Matlab.
 See this [video](https://youtu.be/p4-nKnKKKlM) for details.

+**Part 2**

+The second part of the project involves computing persistence diagrams as part of a larger shape classification project.
+See this [document](https://github.com/TDA-and-Neuro/tda-and-neuro.github.io/blob/master/TDA%2BNeuro%20Project%20SP%202023/TDA_and_Neuro_Project-2.pdf) for details.
+The code for running the project can be found [here](https://github.com/TDA-and-Neuro/tda-and-neuro.github.io/tree/master/TDA%2BNeuro%20Project%20SP%202023).